ray-project/ray/doc/source/tune.rst

 Tune schedules a number of *trials* in a cluster.
 Each trial runs a user-defined Python function or class and is parameterized by a *config* variation passed to the user code.

-In order to run any given function, you need to run ``register_trainable`` to a name.
-This makes all Ray workers aware of the function.

-.. autofunction:: ray.tune.register_trainable

 Tune provides a ``run_experiments`` function that generates and runs the trials described by the experiment specification.
 The trials are scheduled and managed by a *trial scheduler* that implements the search algorithm (default is FIFO).

 .. autofunction:: ray.tune.run_experiments

-Tune can be used anywhere Ray can, e.g. on your laptop with ``ray.init()`` embedded in a Python script, or in an `auto-scaling cluster <autoscaling.html>`__ for massive parallelism.

 You can find the code for Tune `here on GitHub <https://github.com/ray-project/ray/tree/master/python/ray/tune>`__.